cvillecsteele/lein-git-version/README.md

 ## Configuration

-If you have your own version tagging scheme, and/or some other way of grabbing a version string from your source tree, you can add configure lein-git-version by adding keys to the :git-version hash-map in your project.
+If you have your own version tagging scheme, and/or some other way of grabbing a version string from your source tree, you can configure lein-git-version by adding keys to the :git-version hash-map in your project.